The Best Restaurants in Jersey City

 Harry’s Daughter

-A go-to spot for Bergen-Lafayette residents as well as diners and revelers from downtown, this Caribbean gastropub is popular for its cheerful, relaxed atmosphere, tropical cocktails and fusion fare.
-On the menu, owner Ria Ramkissoon’s Trinidadian family recipes meet bar food—nachos get their kick from scotch bonnet peppers, while roti flatbread, folded and stuffed with cheddar and pineapple, becomes a gooey quesadilla.
+A go-to spot for Bergen-Lafayette residents, as well as diners and revelers from downtown, this Caribbean gastropub is popular for its cheerful, relaxed atmosphere, tropical cocktails and fusion fare.
+On the menu, owner Ria Ramkissoon’s Trinidadian family recipes meet bar food: Nachos get their kick from scotch bonnet peppers, while roti flatbread, folded and stuffed with cheddar and pineapple, becomes a gooey quesadilla.
 For sticklers, Harry’s, named for Ramkkissoon’s father, also offers more traditional Caribbean dishes, from jerk chicken to whole red snapper to stewed peas and rice.
 Whatever your preference, wash it down with a house rum punch or a cocktail featuring the house-made ginger beer.
-When there’s a live band or DJ set, as there often is during weekend brunch service or backyard barbecues, there’s stiff competition for photo ops in the bar area’s swinging wicker chairs, in front of the palm-print wallpaper or at the bright pink patio tables. —SFG
+When there’s a live band or DJ set, as there often is during weekend brunch service or backyard barbecues, there’s stiff competition for photo ops in the bar area’s swinging wicker chairs, in front of the palm-print wallpaper and at the bright pink patio tables. —SFG

 339 Communipaw Avenue, 201-433-2471